AlAntonov/mili/README.md

-## How many languages have machine translation?
+## In how many languages is machine translation available?
 **187** languages

 **22251** directions